UBS examines Credit Suisse takeover amid US banking fallout: What you need to know | Headlines

 * At least four major banks, including Societe Generale and Deutsche Bank, are restricting new trades involving Credit Suisse or its securities, five sources told Reuters. * U.S. investment giant BlackRock denied a report in the Financial Times that it was participating in a rival bid for all or parts of Credit Suisse.

-* ECB Governing Council member Pierre Wunsch does not expect a repeat of the 2008 financial crisis despite turbulence caused by the collapse of Silicon Valley Bank, arguing European banks were subject to tougher rules than regional U.S. banks. * Goldman Sachs cut its recommendation on exposure to European bank debt to neutral from overweight, saying a lack of clarity on Credit Suisse's future path would put pressure on the broader sector.
+* ECB Governing Council member Pierre Wunsch said he did not expect a repeat of the 2008 financial crisis despite turbulence caused by the collapse of Silicon Valley Bank, saying European banks were subject to tougher rules than regional U.S. banks. * Goldman Sachs cut its recommendation on exposure to European bank debt to neutral from overweight, saying a lack of clarity on Credit Suisse's future path would put pressure on the broader sector.

 * SVB Financial Group filed for a court-supervised reorganisation under Chapter 11 bankruptcy protection to seek buyers for its assets, days after regulators took over its former unit Silicon Valley Bank (SVB). * The U.S. Federal Deposit Insurance Corp (FDIC) is considering steps to facilitate takeovers of Signature Bank and Silicon Valley Bank, a source told Reuters.

 * Moody's downgraded First Republic Bank's debt.
-Before the announcement, the bank's shares plunged nearly 33%, capping an 80% wipeout for the past 10 sessions, despite a rescue package with $30 billion in deposits injected by large U.S. banks. * U.S. President Joe Biden urged Congress to give bank regulators greater power.
+Before the announcement, the bank's shares plunged nearly 33%, capping an 80% wipeout over 10 sessions, despite a rescue package with $30 billion in deposits injected by large U.S. banks. * U.S. President Joe Biden urged Congress to give bank regulators greater power.

-* A senior official at the People's Bank of China said the collapse of SVB showed how rapid monetary policy shifts were having spillover effects, state-owned newspaper Shanghai Securities News reported.
+* A senior People's Bank of China official said the collapse of SVB showed how rapid monetary policy shifts were having spillover effects, state-owned newspaper Shanghai Securities News reported.
 MARKETS

 * Investor sentiment remained fragile on Friday, leaving global equities under pressure while gold prices posted their largest one-week rally in three years.
 The dollar slipped and Treasury yields fell. * As worries over banks swirl, investors are seeking protection against a market crash.